 Chow Mein (with beansprouts)

-Chinese takeaway style chow mein with beansprouts on a serving plate.
+Chinese takeaway style Chow Mein with beansprouts on a serving plate.

 Chinese takeaway noodles are a great example of cooking skill and equipment coming together to create a unique flavour.
 With the roaring hot heat of the wok, the noodles and ingredients catch just enough in the pan to create that delicious smokey flavour (known as ‘wok hei’ or, ‘the breath of the wok’).
 Whilst difficult to recreate fully in a home kitchen, with the right ingredients and cooking technique, we can make some very tasty noodles indeed.